 Research

-I started with identifying 5 groups of key stakeholders in the chatbot experience design, followed by competitive analysis and user research.
+I started with identifying 5 groups of key stakeholders and navigating the complex power dynamics in the chatbot experience design, followed by competitive analysis and user research.
 Additionally, Autodesk products face three categories of customers: business, EDU, and personal.

 Given the fact that not all industry competitors who have genuine service provide chatbot experience for non-compliant users, I also researched more on the chatbot flow design of customer-facing corporations, including Amazon, Target, Netflix, Walmart, etc.